sck75/Sales-Azure-Data-Engineering-Project/README.md

-# Azure Sales Analytics Pipeline 🚀
+# Sales Data Engineering Project 🚀

 This project implements an end-to-end scalable data engineering solution using the **Medallion Architecture** (Bronze, Silver, Gold) with **AdventureWorks Sales Data** on Azure.
 It leverages modern Azure services to enable secure, automated ETL and interactive analytics via Power BI.